 - No long-term contract required: membership is month-to-month.
-After you pay a one-time enrollment fee of \$25 per Participant, the monthly fees are \$25 per month per Participant. - Convenient payment: once you sign up, your monthly fees are paid via automatic credit card or bank account withdrawal. - Health and wellness discounts: save money using the nationwide complementary and alternative medicine network of 40,000 health and well-being Providers such as massage therapists, personal trainers and nutrition counselors. - Web resources: locate participating gyms and track your visits online.
+After you pay a one-time enrollment fee per Participant.
+Monthly fees will vary dependent on which Fitness Program level you enroll in. - Convenient payment: once you sign up, your monthly fees are paid via automatic credit card or bank account withdrawal. - Health and wellness discounts: save money using the nationwide complementary and alternative medicine network of 40,000 health and well-being Providers such as massage therapists, personal trainers and nutrition counselors. - Web resources: locate participating gyms and track your visits online.

 It's easy to join the Fitness Program.
-Call the number (888) 762-BLUE (2583) Monday-Friday from 8 a.m.-9 p.m. in any continental U.S. time zone.
+To join or get more information call the number (888) 762-BLUE (2583) Monday-Friday from 7 a.m.-7 p.m.
+CT or visit the HealthSelect website at www.healthselectoftexas.com.